Written in Go · Zero Config

 Intentionally small.

 tdocker covers the most common Docker workflows and nothing more.
 No plugin system, no YAML configs, no container creation wizards.
-If an operation isn't something you'd do multiple times a week, it probably doesn't belong here.

 Everything in one keypress.